ArdenButterfield/glitch-art/glitcher/README.md

 ### Glitcher(max_checkpoints=-1)

-Initialization of Glitcher object.
+Initialization of a Glitcher object.
 If max_checkpoints is a positive integer, then that is the maximum number of checkpoints that will be stored.
 Otherwise, there is no limit to the number of checkpoints.

 ## Import/Export Methods